Courage-1984/Dataset-Forge/docs/usage.md

 3. You will see a table of all menu/submenu load times for your session.

 This helps you identify slow-loading menus and optimize your workflow.

+## Menu Navigation: Robust Pattern Everywhere

+All menus and submenus now use a robust, standardized menu loop pattern:

+- You select an option; the system looks up the action and calls it if callable.
+- This ensures every menu and submenu works as intended, with no redraw bugs or dead options.
+- Navigation is now consistent and reliable everywhere in the CLI.

+For more details, see [docs/features.md](features.md) and [docs/advanced.md](advanced.md).